 Be More Assertive (But in a Nice Way)

-Coming from America, one thing I noticed about Greece was that the service in restaurants, shops, grocery stores, and whatnot is much more relaxed.
+Coming from the United States, one thing I noticed about Greece was that the service in restaurants, shops, grocery stores, and whatnot is much more relaxed.
 In restaurants specifically, the service is much more reactive, rather than proactive.

 What do I mean by that?
-Well, for example, in America, servers will continuously fill up your water, ask you about your food, and regularly ask how you’re doing.
+Well, for example, in the US, servers will continuously fill up your water, ask you about your food, and regularly ask how you’re doing.